chrisdurfee/organisms/README.md

 })
 ```

-The implementation of atoms is aimed at enhancing the readability and modularity of extensive layouts.
+The implementation of both atoms and organisms is aimed at enhancing the readability and modularity of extensive layouts.

 ### Illustrative Example of a Complex Layout
 ```typescript